+Stepping up efforts to ensure zero toilet discharge on rail tracks, railways have added another 175 km track to the green train corridors.
 The 141-km-long Okha-Kanalus route and the 34-km-long Porbandar-Wansjaliya sections in Gujarat have now become the green train corridors as part of the Swachh Bharat Mission, said a senior Railway Ministry official.